nzfeng/points-as-tori/README.md

 Project page with paper, videos, and blog-style explanations: [link](https://nzfeng.github.io/research/PointsAsTori/index.html)

-This is a preliminary release.
-Have a feature or improvement in mind that you'd like to see?
-Parts of the repository buggy or poorly explained?
-Leave an issue on GitHub!
+If you have a feature or improvement in mind, or if parts of the repository buggy or poorly explained, leave an issue on GitHub.

 ## Usage for signed distance